 April 1 – 23

-The pandemic couldn’t stop the cherry blossoms over the past couple of years, but it did put paid to many of the Vancouver Cherry Blossom Festival’s signature events.
-But at least some of them are back this year, including The Big Picnic at Yaletown’s David Lam Park to kick off the festival, and the Sakura Days Japan Fair at VanDusen Botanical Garden.
+The blossoms are back!
+Vancouver Cherry Blossom Festival officially kicks off on April 1 with The Big Picnic at Yaletown’s David Lam Park, with other highlights including the Sakura Days Japan Fair at VanDusen Botanical Garden (April 15 & 16), and Bike the Blossoms (April 22), with plenty of Tree Talks & Walks in between.
 If you’re not a joiner, it’s still worth checking out the festival’s website for mobile maps of neighbourhoods showing you what’s blooming and where in the city.

 Feature Image: Vancouver cherry blossoms – Laura Lefurgey-Smith via Unsplash